Jeff Kwatinetz: Five Finger Death Punch

 In 2016, Kwatinetz filed for an injunction against client Five Finger Death Punch alleging a breach of contract.
 The band and The Firm settled after 18 months of litigation.
 Five Finger Death Punch's recordings are now one of Prospect Park's last remaining and most valuable assets still under contract."

 BIG3 Legal Issues

 Kwatinetz has been involved in many lawsuits in relation to his BIG3 Basketball Tournament.
 Former league commission Roger Mason sued Kwatinetz and the BIG3 after being fired for alleged corruption.
-He claimed Kwatinetz fostered a "hostile and racist" environment and "has repeatedly referred to black athletes as 'rich n-––s.'
-Kwatinetz denies the claims.
+He claimed Kwatinetz fostered a "hostile and racist" environment and "has repeatedly referred to black athletes as 'rich n-––s.'"
+Kwatinetz denied the claims.
 The case was settled in an October settlement.
-After which, Mason said “he never heard Kwatinetz make any racist or racially charged remarks,” according to a prepared joint statement obtained by The Post.
-Mason now pins the foul language previously attributed to Kwatinetz on “a former disgruntled employee who Mr. Mason now knows was lying,” the statement said.

 Another employee, Kainoa Henry, was fired from his position and later "filed the breach of contract complaint Monday, alleging he was unfairly forced to resign his chief creative officer job in part because co-founder Jeff Kwatinetz regularly referenced — and praised — right-wing firebrand Steve Bannon while running the three-on-three hoops league featuring retired NBA stars."